 Breathing Technique: This article explains how to breathe in the front crawl stroke.
 It explains during which phases of the stroke you should inhale and exhale, which breathing patterns are most commonly used.
 The article also gives several tips for proper breathing technique.

 Learning freestyle is difficult for several reasons.
 Your face is submerged for the most part of the stroke cycle and you must roll on your side to breathe.
-Both the arms and the legs alternate their movements.
-Synchronizing all these movements plus breathing can be challenging for a beginner.
+Your arms and your legs execute alternating movements.
+That's why it takes practice to correctly and simultaneously execute all these different aspects of the stroke.

 However, learning freestyle is much easier if you use our step by step approach based on a sequence of progressive swimming drills.
 These drills let you learn the freestyle stroke in several steps: